SOliv1/Ravenous/README.md

 Git/GitHub
 Yelp API

-##Features
+## Features
-The app generates a list of recommendations from Yelp Restaurant information includes
+The app generates a list of recommendations from Yelp.

+Restaurant information includes:
 1. image
 1. name
 1. address